datavikingr/datavikingr/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/alexander-haskins/](https://www.linkedin.com/in/alexander-haskins/)

-- ⚡ Fun facts: **I model weather data as far back as local records go (1851!) for the sake of watering my vegetable garden.
-I like homebrewing, ttrpgs, and biking.
-Finally, I'm the Secretary of my county's Rec Soccer Program, as well as a coach.**
+- ⚡ Fun facts: **I model local weather data dating back to 1851 to optimize watering for my vegetable garden.
+I'm also a homebrewer, TTRPG enthusiast, cyclist, and serve as Secretary and coach for my county's recreational soccer program.**